m3data/collective-futurecrafting/_craft/provocation.md

 <div class="container">
   <div class="section-heading">
     <h2>Let's be real</h2>
-    <p>The world is at a breaking point.
+    <p>Our world is at a breaking point.
 You can feel it, right?
-Climate chaos, social fragmentation, technological upheaval—it's enough to make anyone want to pull the covers over their head and wait it out.</p>
+Climate chaos, social fragmentation, failing institutions, technological surviellance—it's enough to make anyone want to pull the covers over their head beacuase it's all too big, complex, and well, damn right overwhelming.</p>
-    <p>But here's the thing: within this mess lies an invitation.
-Not just to survive what's coming, but to reimagine what's possible.
-To craft something beautiful from the pieces of what's breaking.</p>
+    <p>But here's the thing: within this mess lies an opportunity.
+Not just to adapt to the turbulance of the here and now, and what's coming, but to reimagine what's possible.</p>
-    <p>This is your invitation to dream bigger.
-To act bolder.
-To craft futures worthy of our children's great great grandchildren.</p>
+    <p>Collective Futurecrafting has emerged from this opportunity, as an invitation to craft something beautiful from the pieces of what's breaking.
+Futures worthy of our children's great great grandchildren.</p>
   </div>
   {% include content-pod.html
     theme="terra-sky"
     width="full"
     align="left"